oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

 In this lab, you will:

-* Develop .NET Applications for Oracle Autonomous Database with ODP.NET code
+* Develop .NET Applications for Oracle Autonomous Database with ODP.NET Core and Visual Studio Code
-* Develop .NET Applications for Oracle Autonomous Database with Oracle Developer Tools For VS Code
+* Using Oracle Developer Tools For VS Code

 ### Prerequisites
 This lab assumes you have: